How WOZCODE works

 Subagents return compressed summaries.
 The main thread gets the conclusion, not the transcript.

-Why graph‑based explorers don't cover the full session.#
+Why symbol graphs don't cover the full session.

-Tools like SDL‑MCP and Caveman help the model traverse code without dumping full files.
-That's one leg of the trip.
+Tools like SDL‑MCP give the model a pre‑indexed view of your codebase so it can traverse code without dumping full files.
+Useful for the first hop — but that's one leg of the trip.

 Covers exploration and editing